jonnor/datascience-master/tip360/report.md

 used to automatically identify the noise source.

 The noise profile data is based on the 1/3 octave band, following the standard IEC 61260-1:2014[@IECOctaveBands].
-It has been shown that this can be used by a machine learning system to distinguish different noise sources[@AudioCodingSensorGrid].
+This can be used by a machine learning system to distinguish different noise sources[@AudioCodingSensorGrid].
 The paper also demonstrates that when frequency spectrum samples are performed 10 times per second or more seldom, it is not possible to understand conversations.
 This preserves the privacy requirement.